marcusoftnet/marcusoftnet.github.io/_posts/2013-02-07-NancyTesting5.md

   - C#
   - SpecFlow
 modified_time: 2014-06-21T00:09:55.466Z
-thumbnail: /img/Screen+Shot+2013-02-07+at+13.24.53+.png
 blogger_id: tag:blogger.com,1999:blog-36533086.post-3220746848691426022
 blogger_orig_url: https://www.marcusoft.net/2013/02/NancyTesting5.html
 ---

 ![Nancy Logo](http://nancyfx.org/images/logo.png)

-When I showed the code from the [last post](https://www.marcusoft.net/2013/02/NancyTesting4.html) to a colleague ([@HugoHaggmark](http://www.twitter.com/HugoHaggmark)), he remarked: Nice - but that's no unit test.
+When I showed the code from the [last post](https://www.marcusoft.net/2013/02/NancyTesting4.html) to a colleague ([Hugo Häggmark](http://www.twitter.com/HugoHaggmark)), he remarked: Nice - but that's no unit test.
 And he's absolutely right.

 A unit test should test a unit.
 The tests in the last post, and the test that Nancy.Testing allows us to easily write, flexes the whole stack of our application.
 In memory (which is super cool) but the full stack.
 That's no unit test.